Woman with blood pressure cuff looking at another woman taking her blood pressure

 Health Plans of NC, Kelly Quinn

-Blood pressure refers to how hard your blood has to push against the walls of your arteries when your heart is pumping blood.
+Blood pressure refers to how hard your blood has to push against the walls of your arteries when your heart pumps blood.
 Your arteries are the tubes carrying your blood away from your heart.
 Each time your heart beats, it’s pumping blood through your arteries, taking it to other parts of your body.

 How often should you check your blood pressure?